 Long began her career as a Deputy Attorney General and later served as Director of the New Jersey Division of Consumer Affairs and as Commissioner of the former New Jersey Department of Banking.
 She also practiced law at the firm of Pitney, Hardin and Kipp.

 In 1978, Gov. Brendan T. Byrne appointed her to the New Jersey Superior Court, where she presided over civil, criminal and family law cases.
 From 1983 to 1984, she was the General Equity judge for Mercer, Somerset and Hunterdon counties.
-In 1984, then-Chief Justice Robert N. Wilentz elevated her to the Appellate Division, where became a presiding judge in 1995.
+In 1984, Chief Justice Robert N. Wilentz elevated her to the Appellate Division, where she became a presiding judge in 1995.

 Long was appointed to the New Jersey Supreme Court in 1999 and was confirmed by the Senate for a second term and granted tenure in 2006.
 She chaired and served as a member of numerous Supreme Court committees, including Extra-judicial Activities and Judicial Performance.
 She retired on March 1, 2012, when she reached the age of mandatory retirement.

 Justice Long was appointed in 2018 by New Jersey Governor Phil Murphy to serve on the Judicial Advisory Panel.
 Comprised of former jurists and practicing attorneys, the panel assists the governor in evaluating candidates for judgeships.

 Justice Long has been recognized with several prestigious awards including:

 - Lifetime Achievement award, New Jersey Law Journal (2017)